nyc-otters-2017/crud_students/README.md

 # Anagram Server: The Basics

 ## Summary
 We're going to write a web application backed by a database.
-Users will provide a word, our application will access the database to retrieve anagrams for that word, and the anagrams will be show to the user.
+Users will provide a word, our application will access the database to retrieve anagrams for that word, and the anagrams will be listed for the user.

 ## Releases